 – remember to take time off, as reflection is such a golden nugget.
 I find many business owners rarely take the time to really focus on what they have achieved and how far they have come.

 Lastly, I want to continue to grow Dynamic Ageing by Beverley Ashton, and establish my practice as a Clinic that Patients love to come to and are excited by.
 But ultimately, I want a Clinic my parents would be so proud of.

 How does the North East BIC support your business plans?

-For more information about Onyx Scientific visit their website.
+To find out more about River View Clinic, visit their website.